ioccc-src/winner/2004/jdalbec/README.md

 step on Mac OS X 10.1.5 generates lots of errors in "smart mode" because the "smart" preprocessor expects a valid C program as input.
-The preprocessor then falls back to "basic mode" and preprocesses `jdalbec.c` successfully without warnings, even when I give it the `-Wall -pedantic` options.
-It inserts a lot of extra spaces into the preprocessed output which is why I had to add the `ed` step to the build file so that my macro `#defines` would work.
+The preprocessor then falls back to "basic mode" and preprocesses [jdalbec.c](jdalbec.c) successfully without warnings, even when I give it the `-Wall -pedantic` options.
+It inserts a lot of extra spaces into the preprocessed output which is why I had to add the `ed(1)` step to the build file so that my macro `#defines` would work.
 The compile step gives the usual messages with `-Wall -pedantic`.
 The link step generates a warning about a name conflict between my `BC()` and a `BC()` from curses in the main system library.

 ### <strike>BUGS</strike> FEATURES: